danielmascena/danielmascena/README.md

 <h1 align = "justify"> Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm Daniel Mascena</h1>
-<p align = "justify">👨🏻‍💻 I'm a Software Developer with more than a decade of work in the area.
+<p align = "justify">👨🏻‍💻 I'm a Software Engineer with more than a decade of work in the area.
 I am passionate about problem-solving programming / coding challenges [challenges](https://leetcode.com/danielmascena/).</p>

 <p>I have a bachelor's degree in the Software Development by the [IFRN](https://portal.ifrn.edu.br/).
-Currently, I work at [Tillster](https://www.tillster.com/) as Frontend Software Engineer.</p>
+Currently, I work at [Tillster](https://www.tillster.com/) as JavaScript Software Engineer.</p>

 - ⚙️ I'm currently working with a vanilla JavaScript 🦏 code poured with a lot of asynchronicity on my daily basis.